 then refile will instead call the named program to delete the message files.
 The user may specify '-rmmproc program' on the command line to override this profile specification.
 The '-normmproc' option forces the message files to be deleted by renaming them as described above.

 The '-draft' switch tells refile to file the <mh-dir>/draft.

-Path: To determine the user's MH directory Current-Folder: To find the default current folder Folder-Protect: To set mode when creating a new folder rmmproc: Program to delete the message folder(1)
+Path: To determine the user's MH directory Current-Folder: To find the default current folder rmmproc: Program to delete the message folder(1)